 - Reader, Associate Professor, Linköping University, 2014-present

 Dr. J Jacob Wikner is a Reader (“Docent”) in electronics systems at Linköping University (LiU).
 He received his M.Sc. in computer science and engineering from LiU, Sweden, in 1996.
-He received his Ph.D. in 2001 on the topic ”Studies on CMOS Digital-to-Analog Converters” from the electronics systems group, at the department of electrical engineering (ISY) at LiU.
-During 2001, he spent some part-time, post-doctoral time at the Imperial College, London, UK.
+He earned his Ph.D. in 2001 on the topic ”Studies on CMOS Digital-to-Analog Converters” from the electronics systems group, at the Department of Electrical Engineering (ISY) at LiU.
+During 2001, he spent time as a visiting post-doc at the Imperial College, London, UK.

 Between 1999 and 2002 Wikner worked as a research engineer at the microelectronics research center (MERC) at Ericsson Microelectronics.
-Between 2003 and 2005 he was with Infineon Technologies (who acquired Ericsson Microelectronics in 2003) as a senior analog design engineer.
-In 2005 Wikner joined Sicon Semiconductor in Linköping as a senior design engineer and chip architect.
-His field of work has spanned over image sensors, transceivers for WLAN, DSL, DECT, WCDMA, and high speed video digitizers for the consumer market.
+Between 2003 and 2005 he was with Infineon Technologies as a senior analog design engineer.
+In 2005 Wikner joined Sicon Semiconductor in Linköping, Sweden, as a senior design engineer and chip architect.
+His field of work has spanned over image sensors, transceivers for wired and wireless standards, video digitizers and x-ray image sensors.

-Since August 2009, Wikner is again the integrated circuits and systems group (ICS) at ISY, LiU; now as an associate professor (“Universitetslektor”).
-His research interests are biologically inspired architectures (BIAs), high-speed A/D and D/A converters, and general analog and mixed-signal design topics.
+Since August 2009, he is with the integrated circuits and systems group (ICS) at Linköping University as an associate professor (Bitr.
+Prof.).
+His research include biologically inspired architectures (BIAs), high-speed A/D and D/A converters, and general analog and mixed-signal design topics.
 The research projects range from low-voltage and low-power analog interfaces to environment measurements through in-vivo blood-flow measurements and body-coupled communication in the http://BioComLab.se project.

-He has supervised five Ph.D. students, 100 master student’s projects, and is responsible for and lecturer in several courses in mixed-signal integrated circuit design as well as basic electronic and electrical circuits courses.
+He has supervised ten Ph.D. students, > 100 master student’s projects, and is responsible for and lecturer in several courses in mixed-signal integrated circuit design as well as basic electronic and electrical circuits courses.

-Wikner holds seven patents, has published some 60 journal and conference papers, and co-authored the book CMOS Data Converters for Telecommunication.
+Wikner holds eight patents, has published some 70 journal and conference papers, and co-authored the book CMOS Data Converters for Telecommunication.
 He is a co-founder of one research-based company, CogniCatus AB, and a design-services company, AnaCatum Design AB (now acquired by Fingerprint Cards AB), both in Linköping.

 A longer CV